 I bought some light brown craft paint and sponge painted the edges of the felt.
 I flattened the tutu and started laying out the felt with straight pins.

 Then it was time to glue.
 I started from the bottom and ended up not doing the top row shown above.
-I didn’t want to lose the elasticity of the waist band because of the glued felt.
-The No-Sew fabric glue worked pretty good but I ended up having to use my glue gun on a couple spots.
+I didn’t want to lose the elasticity of the waistband because of the glued felt.
+The No-Sew fabric glue worked pretty well but I ended up having to use my glue gun on a couple of spots.
 I still felt that she needed something on her head.
 Thankfully I found this hat on Etsy and it was perfect.

 The finished pine cone

 I’m pretty happy with how this turned out.
-The true test will be if it can withstand the dance class, school parade and actual trick or treating.
-The most important part though is that Big Nugget is so excited about her costume.
+The true test will be if it can withstand the dance class, school parade, and actual trick or treating.
+The most important part is that Big Nugget is so excited about her costume.

 Update – it made it through all of the events that we had for Halloween!
 Super durable and such a unique costume – it’s 3 years later and one of our dance teachers still has a picture of Big Nugget in this costume on her phone.